TaygaHoshi/tt-project/Content/Weapons.md

 # Weapons
 Weapons are what creatures use to hit their foes.
 Most creatures with body parts similar to arms and hands can use every weapon.
-There are several types of weapons.
+There are several categories of weapons.
 Each of these can be found in their respective list:

 1. One Handed Weapons
 2. Off-hand weapons